bernsm3/image-keywords-api/README.md

 ### Output format
 Shown are JSON objects returned by endpoints.
-They will appear with "KeywordObject" replaced by its representation and so on so that the user does not have to deal with database semantics; they are shown compressed here for ease of explanation.
+They will appear with SomeObject replaced by its representation so that the user does not have to deal with database semantics; they are shown compressed here for ease of explanation.

 #### Keyword class
 ```